Trichinella: Prevalence in animals and humans

 In wild animals, Trichinella infection rates vary from region to region and seem to increase in colder climates.
 Foxes, wolves, and bears have the highest infection rates, but small mammals, such as skunks, raccoons, and rats, provide the highest risk to infecting the domestic pig.
 In horses, natural infections are rare; however, horses from Mexico and Romania have been found to be infected.
 Other herbivores, such as moose may also be a potential host and source of Trichinella, however data is inconclusive.

 Human infection caused by the domestic pig varies from country to country.
 While some countries do not report any human infection, other countries in Eastern Europe and Asia report hundreds or thousands of cases annually.

 The United States reported 25 cases per year from 1991 to 1996, with few implicating raw or undercooked pork.
 Documented sources of human infection have also included game meats, such as wild boar, bear, walrus, fox, and cougar.
 From 1997 to 2001 meats other than pork were the most common source of infection, with more cases associated with home-raised pork than commercial.
 The decreased incidence of trichinellosis in the United States has resulted from changes in pork industry management standards and government regulations.

 In Finland, meat inspection revealed a small but worrisome number of swine infections in the early 1980s, peaking in 1996.
 However, due to the swine industry's modernization process, the number of cases decreased, with the last infected swine diagnosed in 2004.
-As of 2010 only eight known human infections had been reported in Finland since the 1800s, with the last one more than three decades before.
+By 2010, only eight known human infections had been reported in Finland since the 1800s, with the last one more than three decades before.

 A study of the sera from 197 wild boars from 25 farms slaughtered in Finland between 2007 and 2008 found four (2.0%) of the sera, originating from three (12.0%) farms, to be Trichinella-seropositive.

 Trichinosis is often diagnosed in humans once the larvae invade the muscle tissue.
 Some symptoms include fever, myalgia, malaise, and edema.
 Trichinosis treatment focuses on reducing inflammation, and corticosteroids are usually administered.
 This treatment often leads to complete recovery, but muscle pain and weakness may persist.

 Knowledge on the epidemiology, host range and transmission of Trichinella species occurring in wildlife in sub-Saharan Africa is limited.
-However, hypothetical transmission cycles have been proposed for Trichinella zimbabwensis, Trichinella T8 and Trichinella nelsoni; these cycles consider the role of Lions and Spotted Hyenas as apex predators.
+However, hypothetical transmission cycles have been proposed for Trichinella zimbabwensis, Trichinella T8 and Trichinella nelsoni; these cycles consider the role of lions and spotted hyenas as apex predators.